lcswillems/rl-starter-files/README.md

 # PyTorch A2C and PPO

-This is a very fast, robust, clean and readable PyTorch implementation of:
+This is a fast, robust and readable PyTorch implementation of:

 - [Synchronous A3C (A2C)](https://arxiv.org/pdf/1602.01783.pdf)
 - [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf)